Mxk01/Mxk01/README.md

 - 👋 Hi, I’m Robert Luntraru

-- 🌱 I’m currently learning ReactJS  to expand and improve my apps
+- 🌱 I’m currently learning C# and .NET
-- 💞️ I’m looking to collaborate on beginner frontend/backend projects

 <!---
 Mxk01/Mxk01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.